kofiasare/hc/README.md

 API wrapper in Golang.

-The merchant account checkout API allows merchants to accept online payment for goods and services using mobile money and credit/debit cards
+The [hubtel merchant account checkout API](https://developers.hubtel.com/documentations/online-checkout-api) allows merchants to accept online payment for goods and services using mobile money and credit/debit cards.

+see the [docs](https://godoc.org/github.com/kofiasare/hc) for details

 ## Import